Generative Adversarial Networks#

 Visualize the Generative Adversarial Network#

-We are implementing a minimal Generative Adversarial Network (GAN) with:
+We are implementing a minimal Generative Adversarial Network (GAN) with the 2 agents,

-Now let’s define the part of the Generator,
+Now let’s define the parts of the Generator,

-• Latent Node - \(L_1\), a single random value with uniform distribution, \(U[0.4,1.0]\).
-Note we do stay away from 0.0 or negative values as these would remove the slope or flip the slope of the fakes.
+Latent Node - \(L_1\), a single random value with uniform distribution, \(U[0.4,1.0]\).
+Note we set the minimum as 0.4 to stay away from 0.0 or negative values as these would remove the slope or flip the slope of the fakes.

-• Generator Weights - \(\lambda_{1,2}\), \(\lambda_{1,3}\) and \(\lambda_{1,4}\) for the connections from latent to each of the output nodes.
-This is the simplest possible tranpose convolution, kernel size is 3, output nodes is 3 and latent is 1, so the kernel does not translate.
-I did this to greatly simplify the book keeping, but the concepts could be extended to a more realistic convolution / tranpose convolution problem.
+Generator Weights - \(\lambda_{1,2}\), \(\lambda_{1,3}\) and \(\lambda_{1,4}\) for the connections from latent to each of the output nodes.
+This is the simplest possible tranpose convolution, with a kernel size is 3, output nodes is 3 and latent node is 1, so the kernel does not translate.
+I did this to greatly simplify the book keeping, but the concepts could be extended to a more realistic convolution / tranpose convolution architectures for more realistic images sizes problem.

 colors = ['darksalmon','deepskyblue','gold'] # line colors for latent to fake to probability flow